dozmert/Security-Labs/TryHackMe/Anthem/readme.md

 http://<TargetIP>/archive/a-cheers-to-our-it-department/
  flag4
 ```
 The Anthem box's objectives asked to complete some additional objectives.
 One of which is "What CMS is the website using?"-- I didn't know how to spot this as I wasn't aware of the different types of content manager services out there.
-This ended up being ==Umbraco== which I had to google out of suspicion of its reoccurrence in the web-spider.
+This ended up being **Umbraco** which I had to google out of suspicion of its reoccurrence in the web-spider.
 The next objective asked us to find the name of the Administrator and their email address.
-A blog post on the website by the user Jane Doe listed an email address as ==JD@anthem.com==.
+A blog post on the website by the user Jane Doe listed an email address as `JD@anthem.com`.
 Using this we could probably assume that the domain's email format is ``<First initial><Last initial>@anthem.com``.
 I was legitimately stumped here for some time as I couldn't find any traces of additional names or clues that would lead me to find the Administrator other than a webpage referencing their passing away.
 I had to look to Google for hints which got me to search up a poem that was written on the page.
 ```
 Born on a Monday,
 Christened on Tuesday,